ddf8196/BetterRenderDragon/README.md

 _**YOU HAVE TO DO THIS EVERYTIME YOU WANT TO USE BRD!**_

-* Not doing these steps wll result in Vanilla Minecraft being launched!
+* Not doing these steps will result in Vanilla Minecraft being launched!

 1. **Check your Minecraft Version**
    * BetterRenderDragon currently supports stable versions 1.20.30+